How To Do Decline Dumbbell Bench Press With Perfect Technique

 2. Chest Dip

-If you’re looking for a bodyweight alternative to the decline dumbbell press exercise that helps you build lower pecs, then the chest dip is a great staple exercise to get you started.
+If you’re looking for a bodyweight exercise alternative to the decline dumbbell press exercise that helps you build lower pecs, then the chest dip is a great staple exercise to get you started.

 Chest dip is one of the most effective compound movements for the upper body, especially pushing muscles in the lower chest and triceps.